trhermes/isotopes.sheep.goat.tianshan/README.md

 ### Overview of contents:

 This repository contains the directories `code` and `data` to reproduce the data preparation, calculations and figure renderings in this paper.
-The `plots` directory contains readily rendered versions of the plots, with the figure captions in another README.md file in this folder.
+The `plots` and `tables` directories contain readily rendered versions of plots and tables.

 ### How to reproduce: